anvillasoto/60DaysofUdacity/README.md

 3. From the complicated models with expectantly high values for each of the aforementioned hyperparameters, we start to play with these values to get the best model.

 This is a rather long day for an introduction.
 But it is worth it nonetheless.
 Plus the fact that I won again in Boom with the Basics Challenge care of @Khush and @Jordi F. Thank you for selecting my answer.
-I would like to encourage @Frida, @PaulBruce, @Stark and @Khush to keep up their good works.

 &#35;60DaysofUdacity